nillyr/octoconf/README.md

 ### DeepL

-Your API key must be configured in your home directory (`$HOME/.config/octoconf/octoconf.ini`).
-You can do it manually or with the following command:
+Your API key must be configured.
+You can do it manually (`$HOME/.config/octoconf/octoconf.ini` & `%localappdata%\octoconf\octoconf.ini`) or with the following command:

 ```bash
 python console/cli.py config edit -s translator -o deepl_api_key -v your_api_key